BLCM/ModCabinet/Hexagun.md

 ## Description
 Hexagun

 This is the Hexagun mod V0.5, this replaces the Volcano.
 Still a WIP

 Hexagun ALt

-his is the Hexagun mod V0.1, this replaces the Volcano.
+This is the Hexagun mod V0.1, this replaces the Volcano.
 Still a WIP